-Tarrance Crump begins his second season on staff in 2016-17.
+Tarrance Crump begins his fourth season on staff.

 The 2015-16 season marked his first season as a full-time Division I assistant coach after serving as the Assistant Director of Operations at California during the 2014-15 campaign.
 While at Cal, Crump was involved in many facets of the Bears’ program.
 He was responsible for film breakdown following games, assisted with scouting reports, served as the staff liaison to the academic advisor, managed basketball camps, and organized community service events for the student-athletes.